bobo-k2/rmrk2-ink-examples/projects/scripts/README.md

 # RMRK collection building scripts
 This folder contains scripts that can be used for RMRK NFT collection building and deployment.
+Each collection consists of three smart contracts:
+- RMRK contract - main contract holds tokens and enables nesting and equipping other tokens
+- Catalog contract - holds info about all parts that can be added to a token.
+- Lazy minting contract - enables users to mint tokens.

 ## Prerequisites
 - [Node.js](https://nodejs.org/en) - v18 is recomended